mayurbmalaviya/nestjs_boilerplate/README.md

 ## Why did I build this project?
 I try to create boilerplate of NESTJS which used Typescript as well as Nodejs in 3 tier architecture.
 I have tried to create basic boiler-plate which we can use while create new project and develop project in standard approach.

+## What is the workflow of this project?
+This project has tried to write API as well as documentation using OpenAPI(Swagger).
+It has used `JWT authentication` using `passport js`.

 ### Prerequisites
 ```
 Nodejs(>= 10.13.0)